TajaKuzman/Parlamint-translation/README.md

 ## Pipeline

+Dependencies: use Python 3.9 and stanza version 1.4.2.
+(on kt-gpu2, use the following environment: `conda activate conda_env_python_9`)

 1. Parse source CONLL-u file: extract info from the source CONLL-u files into a dataframe: `CUDA_VISIBLE_DEVICES=1 nohup python 1-conllu-to-df.py "AT" > logs/AT/to_conllu.md &`
 	- output: results/{lang_code}/ParlaMint-{lang_code}-extracted-source-data.csv